 Bulbs increase your visibility and means other drivers can see when you’re signalling, so it’s incredibly important to make sure your lights and indicators are all working.
 Come and see us at Johnsons Volkswagen soon to make sure that you’re driving as safely as possible with a complete set of working bulbs.

-Every four or five years, your Volkswagen will need a new cam belt.
+Depending on the mileage you do, your Volkswagen will need a new cam belt.
 As one of the hardest-working parts in your engine, your cam belt drives major parts of the engine and keeps everything synchronised.
 If you don’t change your cam belt at the recommended interval, it could become cracked and tear or go slack and snap, potentially causing major engine damage in the process.
 It’ll also make your car break down.

 Here at Johnsons Volkswagen, we carefully strip down the relevant parts of the engine and put in a new cam belt and tensioner, then we reassemble the engine and take your car out for a road test to check it’s running correctly.